Supritha-Amudhu/SocketProgramming/README.md

 7. Wait for another client to join the chat.
 Do not close the window.

 Steps to option 5 - Chat with my friend:
-1. If server.c is not running already, in a terminal window, compile and run server.c.
+1. If server.c is not running already, in a terminal window, compile and run Server.c.
-2. In a new terminal window, compile and run main.c.
+2. In a new terminal window, compile and run Client.c.
 3. Select option 0.
 4. Enter Username and password.
 Wait for validation.
 5. After validation, choose option 5.